 TRS Member Identification

-In an effort to help protect your privacy, TRS no longer uses Social Security numbers in correspondence.
-Instead, TRS has assigned you a unique, six-digit member identification that is unique and only recognizable to TRS.
-This TRS member ID appears on personal communications you receive from TRS and is readily identifiable.
-We encourage you to always use this ID when contacting TRS.
-Never email or fax your full Social Security number to TRS.
+In an effort to help protect privacy, TRS assigns each member a unique, six-digit identification that only is recognizable to TRS.
+This TRS member ID appears on personal communications received from TRS and is readily identifiable.
+Use this ID when contacting TRS.
+Never email or fax a full Social Security number to TRS.

 Annual Statement of Account

-Each fall, you will receive an Annual Statement of Account from TRS.
-It includes the amount of your contributions, accumulated interest, years of credit, salary history and your beneficiary designation.
-Please review it carefully for accuracy.
-It is much easier to correct an error 6 months later than 27 years later.
+Each fall, active members receive an Annual Statement of Account from TRS.
+It includes the amount of contributions, accumulated interest, years of service credit, salary history and beneficiary designations.
+Review it carefully for accuracy.

 For more information about the statement, click here.